 Our shareholder outreach and engagement program is designed to ensure that management and the Board understand, consider, and address the issues that matter most to our shareholders.
-Though the COVID-19 pandemic disrupted travel and investor conferences, we have had one-on-one discussions with more than 50 percent of our top twenty non-quant, non-broker-dealer accounts, who collectively own about 40 percent of the shares outstanding, through conference calls, virtual non-deal roadshows and virtual conferences over the past year.
+Though the COVID-19 pandemic disrupted travel and investor conferences, we have had one-on-one discussions with shareholders who collectively own about 40 percent of the shares outstanding, through conference calls, virtual non-deal roadshows, and conferences over the past year.

-The Compensation Committee will continue to monitor best practices, future advisory votes on executive compensation and other shareholder feedback to guide it in evaluating our NEO compensation program.
+The Compensation Committee will continue to monitor best practices, future advisory votes on executive compensation and other shareholder feedback to guide it in evaluating our named executive officer compensation program.
 The Compensation Committee invites our shareholders to communicate any concerns or opinions on executive pay directly to our Board.
-Please refer to "Corporate Governance - Communications by Shareholders and Other Interested Parties" for information about communicating to our Board.
+Please refer to "Corporate Governance - How to Communicate with Us - Communications with the Board" for information about communicating to our Board.